 Pursuant to Mr. Garrison's employment agreement, Mr. Garrison is eligible to receive annual cash incentives by attainment of revenue and earnings (adjusted EBITDA) goals set by our Compensation Committee, after consultation with Mr. Garrison, which will be based on a Board approved annual operating plan.
 The applicable goals will have three increasingly higher levels of revenue and earnings (adjusted EBITDA).
-The annual cash incentives will be for up to 37.5%, 75% or 150% of Mr. Garrison's base salary (\$365,000 for fiscal year 2022) based on the level of goal achievement.
-The earnings (adjusted EBITDA) goal represents 50% of the total bonus opportunity and the revenue goal represents 30% of the total bonus opportunity, while the remaining 20% of the bonus opportunity is in the sole discretion of the Compensation Committee based on exceptional Company performance and other factors the Committee deems appropriate.
+The annual cash incentives will be for up to 50%, 100% or 200% of Mr. Garrison's base salary (\$400,000 for fiscal year 2023) based on the level of goal achievement.
+The earnings (adjusted EBITDA) goal represents 50% of the total bonus opportunity and the revenue goal represents 30% of the total bonus opportunity, while the remaining 20% of the bonus opportunity is in the sole discretion of the Compensation Committee based on exceptional Company performance, individual performance and other factors the Committee deems appropriate.
 The Compensation Committee retains discretion to award a pro-rated amount of any applicable bonus based on partial achievement.
-For fiscal year 2022, Mr. Garrison received a \$306,000 performance bonus based on achievement of performance criteria as described above.
-The bonus amount paid was determined based on achievement of 116% of the revenue target and 107% of the adjusted EBITDA target and for fiscal year 2022.
-The bonus amount paid also included payout of the full allowable discretionary component.
+For fiscal year 2023, the Company did not achieve the minimum threshold revenue and adjusted EBITDA goals for fiscal year 2023.
+As a result, Mr. Garrison was paid no performance bonus based on revenue or adjusted EBITDA achievement.
+The Compensation Committee determined to pay Mr. Garrison a discretionary bonus of \$40,000, which is equal to 20% of the threshold target bonus amount for fiscal year 2023, which is the allowable discretionary amount under Mr. Garrison's employment agreement if the performance goals are not achieved.
+The Compensation Committee decided to pay such bonus in recognition of Mr. Garrison's individual performance during fiscal year 2023.